-The two other letters (2 & 3 John) follow the standard letter structure, and identify the author as “the elder”.
+The two other letters (2 & 3 John) follow the standard letter structure, and identify the author as 'the elder'.
 There appears to be a question from the earliest times over whether this elder John is the same person as the apostle John.
-Papias (bishop of Hieropolis) wrote "Expositions of the Lord's Oracles" in early second century.
+Papias (bishop of Hieropolis) wrote 'Expositions of the Lord's Oracles' in early second century.
 In this, he names two different Johns.
-One, a member of the twelve, and another he calls the "elder John".
+One, a member of the twelve, and another he calls the 'elder (or presbyter) John'.
 These may be two different people, or may refer to the same person.

 2. An unknown disciple of John

 In the same way that Peter was the apostolic authority behind Mark’s Gospel, some have suggested that John was the authority behind an unknown disciple who wrote the letters.
 This argued by those who see differences in the style of an content between the letter and the gospel.
-For this to be true, the equivalent would be that Mark’s Gospel be entitled “Peter’s Gospel”.
+To be consistent, if this was true, Mark’s Gospel should really be entitled 'Peter’s Gospel'.

 From the letter itself, the author claims to be an eye-witness of Jesus.
 He had seen Jesus, heard him, looked at him, and touched him with his hands (1:1).
 He had seen Jesus and testifies to him (1:2), indicating that he was one of the original apostles.